VirtoCommerce/vc-docs/storefront/developer-guide/docs/integrations/storyblok/catalog-menu-integration.md

 }
 ```

-After making the changes, the `Catalog Menu` will now be fetched from `Storyblok` and displayed in the `Storefront`:
+After making the changes, the `Catalog Menu` will now be fetched from `Storyblok` and displayed in the `vue-b2b-theme`:

 ![Catalog Menu](../media/catalog-menu.png)

-Now you can publish the changes and see the `Catalog Menu` in the `Storefront`.
+Now you can publish the changes and see the `Catalog Menu` in the `vue-b2b-theme`.